MicrosoftDocs/power-platform/power-platform/admin/track-sent-folder-items.md

 ## Enable Tracking for Sent Folder Items

-An administrator can configure the [OrgDbOrgSetting](OrgDbOrgSettings.md) **AutoTrackSentFolderItems**, which will enable server-side synchronization to go through emails in the **Sent items** folder on Microsoft Exchange and automatically track emails to Dynamics 365 by honoring the following email acceptance options in **[Set Personal Options](set-personal-options-affect-tracking-synchronization-between-dynamics-365-outlook-exchange.md)**.
+An administrator can configure the [OrgDBOrgSettings](OrgDbOrgSettings.md) **AutoTrackSentFolderItems**, which will enable server-side synchronization to go through emails in the **Sent items** folder on Microsoft Exchange and automatically track emails to Dynamics 365 by honoring the following email acceptance options in **[Set Personal Options](set-personal-options-affect-tracking-synchronization-between-dynamics-365-outlook-exchange.md)**.

 > [!Important]
-> - This feature is disabled by default and you can enabled with the orgdborgsettings **AutoTrackSentFolderItems** setting.
+> - This feature is disabled by default and you can enabled with the OrgDBOrgSettings **AutoTrackSentFolderItems** setting.
-> - Thsetting is only supported with a Microsoft Exchange mailbox.
+> - Enable tracking for send items is only supported with a Microsoft Exchange mailbox.

 - **Accept all email messages**: Any email in the mailbox will be tracked to Dynamics 365.